Undocontrol/News-App-Demo/README.md

 https://expressjs.com/en/api.html

-## Areas of improvement
+## Areas of improvement/To do

-If I had more time on the demo- I would have implemented Redux for use of state management.
+I would have implemented Redux for use of state management.
 I also would included LESS as oppose to CSS and I would have given a pop at unit testing.

 Thank you very much for visiting.